acearchive/acearchive.lgbt/content/docs/about/about-the-technology.md

 weight: 102
 ---

-In this section, we'll explain how Ace Archive uses Web3 technologies to help reach its goals.
+In this section, we'll explain how Ace Archive uses distributed web technologies to help reach its goals.

 ## The problem